Challenge Center FAQs

 What if I’m afraid of heights?

 No problem!
 Challenge Center activities are centered on the concept of challenge by choice.
-Our staff will encourage people to step outside of their comfort zones and challenge themselves at the level they choose.
+Our staff will encourage people to step outside their comfort zones and challenge themselves at their chosen level.
 We’ll also guide the group to understand the differences between healthy support and peer pressure.
 Many people use this opportunity to face their fear of heights in a controlled environment.

 What do I wear?

-It is mandatory for everyone at the Challenge Center to wear secure, close-toed shoes.
+Everyone at the Challenge Center must wear secure, closed-toed shoes.
 Those wearing inappropriate shoes such as flip-flops, sandals, or Crocs will not be allowed to participate.
-Beyond that, wear comfortable, clothes that you feel comfortable moving around or climbing in, like athletic wear.
+Beyond that, wear comfortable clothes that you feel comfortable moving around and climbing in, like athletic wear.
 Also, consider the weather.
 Since we operate rain or shine, we encourage layers!

 What is a Team Lead?

-A Team Lead is the staff member in charge of developing and facilitating your customized program.
+A Team Lead is the staff member who develops and facilitates your customized program.
 Our Team Leads have over 500 hours of hands-on experience facilitating and leading groups through challenges and transformational activities.
-Their training includes technical ropes course safety management, CPR, and first aid, as well as advanced facilitation, debriefing methods, and group dynamics.
+Their training includes technical ropes course safety management, CPR, first aid, advanced facilitation, debriefing methods, and group dynamics.

 What if I Have a Disability?

-If you or someone in your group has a disability, we are happy to provide services and accommodations to ensure that every participant has a great experience.
+If you or someone in your group has a disability, we are happy to provide services and accommodations to ensure every participant has a great experience.
 Our goal is to make materials and activities accessible to all participants.
-Please contact either the Peak Adventures office or your Team Lead to confidentially discuss any necessary accommodations, if applicable.
+Don’t hesitate to get in touch with either the Peak Adventures office or your Team Lead to confidentially discuss any necessary accommodations, if applicable.

 Where do we park?